asrajavel/Interview-Prep/README.md

 ### Early morning
 - Wake up at 5:00 AM.
 - Waking up in the initial days is the hardest part.
 No snoozing.
-- Try QR alarm, paste the QR code in the bathroom.
+- Try QR alarm, paste the QR code in the washroom.
 You have to scan the QR code to stop the alarm.
 - No checking phone for office emails or messages after waking up.
 This will make me anxious.
 - If I miss waking up, I never cover it up by studying later in the day.
 I just miss it so that I can wake up early the next day.
 - Morning study will give you a sense of accomplishment and will make you feel throughout the day that you have already done something productive.